autolab/Tango/README.md

 3. Update submodules: `make update`
 4. Create initial configs: `make`
 5. Build the Dockerfiles: `docker-compose build`
-6. Run the containers: `docker-compose up -d`
+6. Run the containers: `docker-compose up -d`.
+Note at this point Nginx will still be crash-looping in the Autolab container because SSL has not been configuired/disabled yet.
 7. Ensure that the newly created config files have the right permissions: `make set-perms`
 8. Perform migrations: `make db-migrate`
 9. Create initial root user: `make create-user`